akankshabisht01/Wearable-Safety-Device-Bracegaurd/README.md

 🔹 No Internet Dependency: Works in remote areas
 🔹 Women’s Safety Focused: Enables real-time emergency tracking

+## Rest Files are for the real tracking location.

 ## As this is our 1st prototype in future we will use the different and compact modules